 The entrance fee of COP 18,000 is almost as steep as the stairways but it’s worth it.

 Nearby you can play DEA vs Narcos in a game of paintball right in a mansion formerly owned by Pablo Escobar.
-We skipped the tour but it would be a bit surreal to play a war game in the former home of one of the most notorious drug lords.
-More on Escobar in our next post.
+We skipped the tour but it would be a bit bizarre to play a war game in the former home of one of the most notorious drug lords.

 Guatape also has a vast recreational facility to keep the kids occupied and stay out of trouble, including a soccer field, a BMX racetrack, a swimming pool and a skating rink.
 For such a small town we were surprised at the number of playing fields and recreation areas.
 It was great to see the town investing in its own people.